pritis-spektra/dvlprprdctvtyghdepth/Lab10/Lab10.md

 1.  **Highlight** the createOrder method.In Copilot Chat:

-> /fix This createOrder method has no input validation, returns wrong
-> HTTP
->
-> status code (200 instead of 201), and has incorrect error handling.
+ +++/fix This createOrder method has no input validation, returns wrong HTTP status code (200 instead of 201), and has incorrect error handling.Fix all issues and add proper validation using the helpers module.+++
->
-> Fix all issues and add proper validation using the helpers module.

 ![](./media/image21.png)